department19/department19.github.io/README.md

 - toggling for navigation bar/panel and animation
 - toggle for theme toggling
 - tracking for animation on scroll
-- tracking for mouse hover for tile animation
+- tracking for mouse hover for card animation in the project and contact sections
 ## Responsiveness considerations
 - ...